 Environmental Science Department Chair

-Prior to arriving at Lynchburg College, I spent several years completing my graduate research assessing the effects of landscape heterogeneity on species biodiversity in the Pacific Northwest.
+Prior to arriving at University of Lynchburg, I spent several years completing my graduate research assessing the effects of landscape heterogeneity on species biodiversity in the Pacific Northwest.
 For my previous position at the University of Oklahoma, I worked on the Oklahoma Gap Analysis Project, modeling animal distributions across the state based on geographic ranges and habitat requirements.
 I also taught in the Geography Department.
 Before attending graduate school, I worked for the National Park Service and the U.S. Forest Service as both a Biological and a Forestry Technician.

 - PhD in Zoology – University of Oklahoma, 1998

 - MS in Fisheries and Wildlife – Utah State University, 1995

 - BA in Environmental Sciences – University of Virginia, 1990